-WHEREAS, the Act requires all units of local government to adopt ordinances or resolutions regulating the political activities of, and the solicitation and acceptance of gifts by, the officers and employees of such units “in a manner no less restrictive” than the provisions of the Act; and
+WHEREAS, on July 19, 2010, the Board of Trustees of Schaumburg Township District Library adopted and enacted an Ethics, Political Activities, and Gift Ordinance (“Ethics Ordinance”) in accordance with 5 ILCS 430/70-5, which requires all units of local government to adopt ordinances or resolutions regulating the political activities of, and the solicitation and acceptance of gifts by, the officers and employees of such units “in a manner no less restrictive” than the provisions of the Act; and

-NOW, THEREFORE, BE IT ORDAINED BY THE BOARD OF TRUSTEES OF THE SCHAUMBURG TOWNSHIP DISTRICT PUBLIC LIBRARY AS FOLLOWS:
+NOW, THEREFORE, BE IT ORDAINED BY THE BOARD OF TRUSTEES OF THE SCHAUMBURG TOWNSHIP DISTRICT LIBRARY, COOK COUNTY, ILLINOIS AS FOLLOWS:

 Section 1-1.
-For purposes of this ordinance, the following terms shall be given these definitions:
+For purposes of this Ordinance, the following terms are defined as follows: